Written by

 There's an exception if we're gathering evidence of a crime.

-Taking a trip to pound town isn't a crime.
+Getting railed isn't a crime.
 It only matters because of their prenup.

 The server comes back with a bread basket featuring a comically small mini-loaf and some butter, and two small glasses of water.